 If you’re not a fan of black and gray ink, you might want to check out this highly ornamented depiction.
 The regal design features plenty of fine lines, color splotches, and intricate fading.
 We love that it’s topped with a cherry red heart jewel and countless other gemstones.
 This is a look that is fit for any queen or king.
 The small area of skin that’s just above the elbow is perfect for a bold statement piece such as this.

 A garland of vibrant succulents and cacti can elevate an otherwise simple crown tattoo idea.
 These resilient plants require very little care and are not easily damaged.
 Alongside a golden crown, they could signify power and dignity.
 Meaning aside, they’re gorgeous.
 This is a colorful and illustrative depiction that would look great on any ink collector’s body.

-This intricate wrist tattoo works well on its own, but we’d love to see it paired up with a matching king crown tattoo.
+This intricate queen crown tattoo works well on its own, but we’d love to see this crown design paired up with a matching king crown tattoo.
 Couple crowns are a great way to pay tribute to a special day or lengthy and meaningful relationship.
-You can keep it simple with matching crowns or add dates or sayings.
+You can keep queen crown tattoos simple with matching crowns or add dates or sayings.
 Keep in mind that the wrist is a highly visible location for ink.
 While a tat this size isn’t going to take long, the sensitivity of the region can make for a more uncomfortable session.